g4klx/MMDVMHost/Nextion_ON7LDS/README.md

-When you want extra control over what has to be sent to the Nextion display, you could consider the program 'NextionDriver' at https://github.com/on7lds/NextionDriver as a companion to MMDVMHost (it also makes it possible to use buttons on the display).
+When you want extra control over what has to be sent to the Nextion display, you could consider the program 'NextionDriver' at https://github.com/on7lds/NextionDriver as a companion to MMDVMHost.
+This program sends extra information about the host to the display and can do processing which would not be the task of MMDVMHost (for example: with the help of this program, it is possible to use buttons on the display).
 In verbose mode, this program shows you all communication between MMDVMHost and the display.